Akutchi/Path_Solver/readme.md

 |:--:|
 | *The current stack* |

-[1] For consicion some details where omitted.
-In reality, the temperature map pass by a Quadruple_Map function to make the futur biomes bigger.
+[1] Some details where omitted.
+In reality, the temperature map pass by a Scale_Map function to make the futur biomes bigger.

 ## Configuration